vtsouval/Arduino_Pulse_Rate_Sensor/README.md

 # Experimentation

 You can see the project in action on the demostration video.
-Feel free to try this project on your own Arduino.
+Feel free to try this project on your own Arduino!